Teodor-Maeli/holiday-hub-platform/README.md

 * Java Spring as backbone of the backend server
 * PostgresSQL as initial solution for database.
-* Authentication and authorization - stateful session based authentication , spring security provides core functionalities that are enhanced by the developer.
+* Authentication and authorization - semi stateless based authentication with auto locking mechanism upon meeting specific criteria during the authentication process.
 * AOP.
 * Docker.
 * MapStruct.
-* Google Guava Cache

 ### How to start?